instaloader/instaloader/docs/cli-options.rst

 .. option:: --slide

    Download only selected images of a sidecar.
+You can select single images using their index in the sidecar starting with the leftmost or you can specify a range of images with the following syntax: start_index-end_index.
+Example:
+   ``--slide 1`` will select only the first image and ``--slide 1:3`` will select only the first three images.

 .. option:: --no-metadata-json